Archive for the 'Stephen Williamson' Category

 Washington, DC

-I am an economist at the Federal Trade Commission.
-Nothing that you read on this blog necessarily reflects the views of the FTC or the individual commissioners.
-Although I work at the FTC as an antitrust economist, most of my research and writing has been on monetary economics and policy and the history of monetary theory.
+I am an economist in the Washington DC area.
+My research and writing has been mostly on monetary economics and policy and the history of economics.
 In my book Free Banking and Monetary Reform, I argued for a non-Monetarist non-Keynesian approach to monetary policy, based on a theory of a competitive supply of money.
-Over the years, I have become increasingly impressed by the similarities between my approach and that of R. G. Hawtrey and hope to bring Hawtrey's unduly neglected contributions to the attention of a wider audience.
+Over the years, I have become increasingly impressed by the similarities between my approach and that of R. G. Hawtrey and hope to bring Hawtrey’s unduly neglected contributions to the attention of a wider audience.

 Enter your email address to follow this blog and receive notifications of new posts by email.

-Join 170 other followers
+Join 3,263 other subscribers